uldtot/wcioShop/README.md

 ### Todo
 - Needs SEO system.
 Specificcally a permalink system to handle the URLs.
 Old one used something really bad.
 - Redirect module (301 or 302)
+- Make sure the cache work for headerCart
 - And a lot more...